-Following the lead of Scotland RL, whose historian Gavin Willacy named his Dream XIII last weekend, our historian Ian Golden has done the same for Wales, plus a selection of reserves to make up a 21-man squad, one that any Super League head coach would love to have available to him 48 hours before a match.
+Following the lead of Scotland RL, whose historian Gavin Willacy named his Dream XIII last weekend, our historian Ian Golden has done the same for Wales, selecting a 24-man Rugby League World Cup style squad.

 Qualifications: a player must have either won 10 caps for Wales or 10 for Great Britain.
 What do you think of his selection.
 Go to Twitter or Facebook to comment.

 He has to be number 1 in every way.
 He was Wales’ most capped player for many years plus with 53 test caps (and 133 test goals), there’s no other British born player who’s ever played more international rugby league.
 His club record with Wigan was alright too with 83 tries and 2,317 goals in 774 appearances!

 2 Billy Boston

 Often known as the best player never to have played for Wales, he did pull on a Welsh shirt in non test games in the few occasions during his career that Wales fielded a side.
 However over 500 tries in over 500 games (including 29 tries in 33 full tests) isn’t to be sniffed at.

 He went north to Salford when he was just 18 and became a rugby league legend, kicking over 1,600 goals in over 800 professional appearances.
 Winning 18 Wales caps and played 17 times for Great Britain, international rugby league was a regular occasion for him, both before and during World War 2.

 4 Dai Watkins